No time to waste, yet everything to gain...

 -

 During the diary study, I learned that educators MOST used the site to find student instruction materials, followed closely by family interaction resources.
-These needed to be above the fold in the redesign.
+These needed to be prominent (above the fold?) in the redesign.

 -